avigad/polya/examples/tutorial.md

 ```

    The second is based on a geometric method, and can only be used if
-   CDD and LRS are correctly configured on your machine.
+   the computational geometry packages cdd and lrs are correctly configured on
+   your machine.

 ```python
 ma = PolyAdditionModule()